Circuit realization and hardware linearization of monotone operator equilibrium networks: Cascade networks

+Performing the same analysis as in Section~\ref{sec:example1}, we have a matrix $\tilde H$ given by \eqref{eq:feedforward_kernel_0}.
 This can be verified in a similar manner to the proof of Proposition~\ref{prop:Stieltjes}: setting the input voltages to zero by shorting the input ports, and the output currents to zero by opening the output ports, for example, allows one to solve for the bottom right block using KCL.
 The other blocks can be worked out similarly.